chrismadsouza/Spenatix/README.md

 # Spenatix
 A Speech Analytics App giving Insights on Customer Call Center Data using Microsoft Azure Speech to Text API.
 Audio data was obtained from call recordings of a private company.
-Details on how to upload files to Azure Blob Storage and more are in Azure.txt file.

 Youtube video explaining the app: https://www.youtube.com/watch?v=MVWcXA9Dlr0